learn-co-curriculum/connecting-react-app-to-rails-api/README.md

 ## Objectives

 * Connecting a Create React App to the Iron Starter Rails API
-* Review Rack CORS and add Create React App Domain to Allowed Origins
+* Review Rack CORS and add Create React App domain to allowed origins
 * Create list view of Campaigns in the App component

 ## Introduction

-In this lesson we are going to take our two new tools (Create React App & Rails 5 API Template) and connect them.
+In this lesson we are going to try out our two new tools (Create React App & Rails 5 API Template) and connect them.
 This will be a bit of review with some new things mixed in.
 The main goal here is to see how they can connect.

 ## App Layout